 If an order is cancelled or if a customer decides to return a product, most commission and bonus plans do not address this matter.
 Therefore, it is often left up to the employer's discretion as to how these situations should be handled.
 While in some cases the employee is allowed to be paid their commission or bonus, some employers believe no extra payment is due since the transaction was not ultimately successful.
 Since there will be plenty of room for legal maneuvering in these situations, employees who try to handle these matters without legal representation are rarely successful.
 To make sure you receive the money you deserve for your hard work, consult with lawyers who understand these situations and how to force employers to do the right thing when it comes to paying their employees.

 Waiting Until Problems Arise

 At many businesses, commission and bonus plans may or may not be clearly spelled-out to employees.
 Because of this, most companies simply wait until disputes arise before trying to fix any potential problems.
 At some companies, intimidation tactics and threats of being fired may be used by an employer in an attempt to keep from paying commissions and bonuses that were earned by employees.
 Since these tactics are illegal under California law, do not sit back and allow your employer to intimidate and scare you into not getting the money you deserve.
-To make sure you hold your employer accountable for their actions and get your much-deserved compensation, let a Los Angeles workplace lawyer take over the discussions on your behalf.
+Make sure you hold your employer accountable for their actions and get your much-deserved compensation.

 Even if you are on good terms with your employer, the time may come when a commission or bonus dispute may happen.
 When it does, do not assume your employer will do the right thing.
-If you need legal advice and representation regarding a commission or bonus dispute, schedule an immediate consultation with Los Angeles bonus disputes lawyers at Mann Elias.
+If you need legal advice and representation regarding a commission or bonus dispute, schedule an immediate consultation with us at Mann & Elias.